scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Poison Trap
-*1st Level*
+*1st level*
 - **Casting Time:** 7 AP
 - **Range:** 5
 - **Duration:** 1 minute
 - **Damage Type:** poison

 Summon bubbling acid on 3 tiles at points in range you can see.
 When a creature starts their turn or enters a tile for the first time on a round you make a spellcasting roll against their stamina.
-On success they take 1 wound in poison damage and on a critical gain Poison 1 until the end of their next turn.
+On success they take 1 wound in poison damage and on a critical gain poison 1 until the end of their next turn.
 These tiles count as difficult terrain, and last for 1 minute.

 Add a tile for every level cast above 1st.

 ___
 #### Ray of Sickness
-*1st Level*
+*1st level*
 - **Casting Time:** 5 AP
 - **Range:** 7
 - **Duration:** instant

 A sickening beam blasts a creature in range you can see.
 Make a spellcasting roll against the creatures stamina.
-On success the target gains Poison 1 for the next 10 minutes, or Poison 2 on a critical.
+On success the target gains poison 1 for the next 10 minutes, or poison 2 on a critical.

 Add a target for every level cast above 1st.

 ___
 #### Sword Burst
-*1st Level*
+*1st level*
 - **Casting Time:** 3 AP
 - **Range:** self
 - **Duration:** 1 minute.